ChronosOutOfTime/MedStore/README.md

 Features

 - Create a store of your meds (with expiration date)
-- Login to see dashboard
+- SignIn to see dashboard
 - Once a med is reaching expiration date send an email